google/WebFundamentals/src/README.md

 ## Installation

 - Clone this repo
-- Move into the project root directory
+- Move to the `src` directory in your working copy
 - Install dependencies: `npm install`